tcnksm/gcli/README.md

 ### Generate CLI project from `.toml` file

-You can generate CLI project from template file (`.toml`).
-You can define command name, its description, commands.
+You can generate CLI project from design template file (`.toml`).
+You can define command name, its description, commands there.
 First, you can create `toml` file via `design` command,

 ```bash